pikender/souploaf.github.io/resume.md

 *Aug 2013 – Jan 2016 / Ruby*

-*Team Lead, Code Reviewer, DevOps*
+*Senior Team/Technical Lead, Code Reviewer, DevOps*

 - Assisting Project Manager with information needed to communicate the technical challenges or alternate ways of implementing the business requirement
 - Integrated Rencredit Offline Payment Mode for Deal buyout
-- Writing APIs to be consumed by iOS and Android App
+- Designed and developed REST APIs to be consumed by iOS and Android App
+- Worked on all aspects of the application like architecture, development, deployment, scaling, performance of webapp and REST APIs for mobile apps
 - Lead and developed Multi-variant system for Deals
 - Directed and lead the conversion of Multi-page checkout system as single page for better usability
 - Lead the implementation of packages to Order Management for better visibility and operations